Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 best foods for pregnant women: Avoid meats and fish

-Pesticide contamination: Organochlorine pesticides such as DDT, PCB’s (polychlorinated biphenyl), and dioxins that are found in contaminated foods pass through the placental barrier from the mother to the fetus.
+Pesticide contamination: Organochlorine pesticides such as DDT, PCBs (polychlorinated biphenyl), and dioxins found in contaminated foods pass through the placental barrier from the mother to the fetus.
 Pesticides are highly toxic to the fetus, producing, among other consequences, alterations in brain development.
 These are manifested during infancy as behavioral problems and memory loss.

-Meats, fish, dairy products, and fruits from sprayed crops are the primary dietary source of pesticides.
+Meats, fish, dairy products, and fruits from sprayed crops are the primary dietary sources of pesticides.

 Toxic drugs: The toxic substances found in alcoholic beverages, tobacco, opiates, coca, marijuana or hashish, and even coffee pass from the mother’s bloodstream through the placenta to the fetus.

 The harm these substances do to the developing fetus manifests in low birth weight and failure to thrive.
 But the effect does not end there; it persists for years.
-Nicotine from tobacco and other drugs also pass to the mother’s milk and negatively affect the child.
+Nicotine from tobacco and other drugs also passes to the mother’s milk and negatively affects the child.

 The consumption of toxic drugs during pregnancy and nursing is considered a form of child abuse and constitutes a grave threat to children’s health.